What Is a PFIC, and How Does It Affect My Taxes?

 - Foreign mutual fund trusts

 But keep in mind that the passive component of PFICs can be to your advantage.
-A foreign company entity that carries on active business would not be classified as a PFIC; therefore, it would not be subject to the same type of PFIC tax requirements.
+A foreign company that carries on active business would generally not be classified as a PFIC; therefore, it would not be subject to the same type of PFIC tax requirements.

 How Are PFICs Taxed by the IRS?